Using Rubrics

 Additional Resources:

-Learn how to get started with rubrics, how to develop a rubric, and other resources for assessments that use rubrics. - Examples of Rubrics (University of West Florida)
+Learn how to get started with rubrics, how to develop a rubric, and how to manage your rubrics in Canvas. - Using Rubrics to Assess Student Learning (Florida State University)

-This presentation describes the benefits to using rubrics, strategies to develop a rubric, and case studies from two universities. - A review of Rubric Use in Higher Education (Reddy, Y.M. & Andrade, H., 2010)
+Find rubric examples and templates for different subjects and different levels. - A review of Rubric Use in Higher Education (Reddy, Y.M. & Andrade, H., 2010)

 This article critically reviews empirical research on the use of rubrics at the post-secondary level, indentifies gaps in the literature, and proposes areas for future research.